Dot by Dot: The Best Places to Buy Authentic Aboriginal Art in Australia

 Browse the collection online

-*Aboriginal and Torres Strait Islander peoples should be aware that this article may contain references to people who have passed away.
+*Aboriginal and Torres Strait Islander readers are advised that this article may contain references to people who have passed away.

-To bring Aboriginal art into your home is to welcome culture, country and story into your space.
-Choose it with care.
-Know who painted it.
-Know where it comes from.
-And let it be more than decoration — let it be connection.
+To bring Aboriginal art into your home is to welcome story, Country and culture into your space.
+Choose pieces created with intention.
+Understand who painted them.
+Know where they come from.
+And let them be more than décor — let them be connection.
 Want to inject more style into the rest of your home?
 For more artistic inspiration, check out these home decor ideas and our tips to give your home an Insta-feel.

 You Might Like